Tackling a renovation, conversion or extension is the perfect way to breathe new life into a tired house

-If your scheme can be completed under Permitted Development, so you won’t necessarily have to apply for formal planning consent for your project – especially if the changes don’t alter the exterior of the house.
-However, any work you do must always adhere to Building Regs.
+If your scheme can be completed under permitted development, so you won’t necessarily have to apply for formal planning consent for your project – especially if the changes don’t alter the exterior of the house.
+However, any work you do must always adhere to building regulations.

 If you do plan to carry out your build under PD entitlements, it’s often worth obtaining a Lawful Development Certificate (LDC) to prove your works are legal.

 However, PD rules don't apply in specially designated zones such as Conservation Areas or Areas of Outstanding Natural Beauty (AONB).
 If your property is listed, you’ll also need to apply for listed building consent before making any alterations.
 The support of a heritage buildings consultant can be particularly valuable if your home falls into this category.

 If you do need to apply for planning permission, your submission should include all the required information about your build, detailed drawings and any additional surveys you were required to undertake.
 These are submitted online via the government’s Planning Portal for a cost of £206.

 Featured image: O Manzi / Ulla Gala Architects

 Be the first to comment

 Do you want to comment on this article?
 You need to be signed in for this feature